Mexico Field Trips, February and March 1980

 tired.
 Tina was particularly nervous.
 Ex.: The bicyclists appearing

 road from Orizaba to Puebla.
-We had gotten off the toll road & I
+We had gotten off the toll road and I

 guess that was a mistake.
-Ex.: Stopping in a field to sleep & I
+Ex.: Stopping in a field to sleep and I

 We

-eventually reached PUEBLA at 10 PM & Tina wanted to spend the
+eventually reached Puebla at 10 PM and Tina wanted to spend the

-night so we had a bite (TACOS ARABES - very good) & we
+night so we had a bite (Tacos arabes - very good) and we

 looked at a hotel but Tina decided to drive on.